 - Improper use of your USB drive on PCs cause corruption, rendering the data unreadable.

-- Roughly removing the drive from the computer, or while data is written.
+- Roughly removing the drive from the computer, or during a data write operation.

 - Virus infections.

 - Broken file directory (MBR, essential for reading files on your flash drive).